-To encourage the planting of trees in peoples gardens and to promote the many benefits that trees bring to the city, Cambridge City Council will gift you a tree to plant in your garden to mark your baby's birth.
+We’re keen to encourage the planting of trees in people’s gardens and to promote the many benefits that trees bring to the city.
+To this end, we’ll give you a tree to plant in your garden to mark your baby’s birth.

-You can choose from a range of trees – including medlar (above), pear, silver birch, and walnut – that have been selected for their seasonal interest and attractive features.
-Whether your garden is large or small there should be a suitable tree for you.
-The tree availability list can change from year-to-year however you can see what was available on last year's scheme.
+You can choose from a range of trees that have been selected for their seasonal interest and attractive features.
+Whether your garden is large or small, there should be a suitable tree for you.

-We aim to deliver your tree between November and February,which is the best time of year to plant.
-To do this we order trees in September, so any applications received after 31 August will be kept until the following September.
+We aim to deliver your tree between November and February, which is the best time of year to plant.
+To do this we order trees in September, so we keep any any applications received after 31 August until the following September.

 Amelanchier (Amelanchier laevis) is a pretty small tree maturing to 12 metres with a broadly spreading crown.
 The leaves open a coppery pink in early spring, soon followed by sprays of pretty star-like white flowers.
 Round, juicy, purple-black fruit ripens by July when the birds make short work of them.
 Amelanchier will grow in sun or shade and most soils.